NathanielInman/dotfiles/docs/setting-up-archlinux.md

 Now for any other essentials for arch
 - `gpick` color picker
 - `slack-desktop` for work, quite a bit better than regular browser version
+- `discord` for games and communication with friends and family
 - `feh` is an image viewer also used for backgrounds
 - `file-roller` is an gui archive manager, although mostly `tar` on cli, nice to have
 - `pagraphcontrol-git` like amixer but pretty and allows enabling/adjusting things at runtime